Several years in the writing, this book has matured like good wine.

 Having read the story, please write a review, post it on as many or as few of the above four sites as you have time and inclination for, and also at Goodreads, and then email a copy of the review to me as proof of purchase.

-Read two samples
+Read two extracts

 A superior Person has been assigned as guardian angel for people on earth, but first needs to live as a human.
 For Her first life, She chooses to be born as the daughter of Glindi, an Australian Aboriginal woman who had been raped by a white man.
 Instead of dark brown, the baby is the colour of a mud frog.
 Glindi names her Maraglindi, meaning "Glindi's sorrow," and her loving nickname is Froggie.